ican17/todoApp/README.md

 Requirements:
   - In order to use this app, you have to set up the todoAPI that you can find here: https://github.com/ican17/todoAPI

+NOTE: Styling the app was not the primary goal, so it looks horrible.